Godzilla 2000: Accolades

+Godzilla 2000 was nominated as Best Home Video Release at the 27th Saturn Awards.

 Unproduced sequel

 In an interview with SciFiJapan.com, Michael Schlesinger stated that he had written a script for a direct sequel to Godzilla 2000 entitled Godzilla Reborn that was to be directed by Joe Dante.
 The film would have shared the same tongue-in-cheek tone as the American release of Godzilla 2000, with special effects crafted by Toho.
 The plot would have involved Godzilla appearing in Hawaii to battle a new foe named "Miba", which was envisioned as a flying lava monster resembling a bat.
 Toho approved Schlensinger's script, but he was unable to secure funding for the project and the film was never made.